 During the war the band was in the form of a Boys Band.
 In 1921 Mr. E.J.
 Williams became Bandmaster and due to his efforts the standard of the band was raised considerably.
 Mr Williams was of course the father of the late Mr. Eddie Williams who was well known for his many years service with the St. Dennis Band.

 In 1927 Bugle Band was the first band to play on the Plymouth Hoe, playing there for four successive days.
 This was the fore runner of many concerts played on the Hoe, which eventually saw many top bands such as Black Dyke Mills, Fodens Motor Works and CWS Manchester.
 During this time the band had many successes, winning at several contests around the country.

-The band under their current musical director Steve Osborne competes nationally in the third section and is financed by earnings from its engagements , grants and from a hard working supporters committee who run events to raise funds.
+The band competes nationally in the third section and is financed by earnings from its engagements and grants.